soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

    ![The Azure Resource Group panel is displayed.
 The Delete resource group link is circled.](media/delete-resource-group.png "Delete the Resource Group")

 3. Delete Microsoft Flows that we created.
 Access Microsoft Flow and login.
 From the left-hand menu, select **My flows**.
-Press on the ellipsis button next to each flow that we created in this lab and select **Delete**.
+Press the ellipsis button next to each flow that we created in this lab and select **Delete**.

    ![The Azure Flows panel is displayed.
 The ellipsis and delete links are circled.](media/delete-flow.png "Delete Microsoft Flow processes")

+You should follow all steps provided *after* attending the Hands-on lab.